rats-device-attestation/draft-poirier-rats-eat-da/draft-poirier-rats-eat-da.md

 The Negotiated State Preamble (i.e., `vca`) claim contains the concatenation of messages GET_VERSION, VERSION, GET_CAPABILITIES, CAPABILITIES, NEGOTIATE_ALGORITHMS, and ALGORITHMS last exchanged between the SPDM Requester and Responder.

-### Submod Naming {#spdm-submod-name}
+### Submodule Naming {#spdm-submod-name}

-The name associated with an SPDM submod is extracted from the leaf certificate of the relevant device.
+The name associated with an SPDM submodule is extracted from the leaf certificate of the relevant device.

-* If the leaf certificate contains a Subject Alternative Name of type DMTFOtherName, the submod name is the value contained in `ub-DMTF-device-info`.
+* If the leaf certificate contains a Subject Alternative Name of type DMTFOtherName, the submodule name is the value contained in `ub-DMTF-device-info`.
 For example: "ACME:WIDGET:0123456789".
 * Otherwise, the submod name is the string representation of the certificate Subject, as described in {{-dn-string-rep}}.
 For example: "C=CA,O=ACME,OU=Widget,CN=0123456789".